General questions

 The Bachelor Honours programme is open for all motivated and ambitious first and second year Bachelor students.
 However, there is a selection procedure before you can take part in the programme.
 More information about the selection procedure and the requirements can be found at Admission & Application.

-There are lectures on Monday and Wednesday evenings from 18.15 to 20.15.
+There are lectures every Monday and Wednesday evening from 18:15 to 20:15 (excluding exam weeks).
 On top of that, there is some course preparation, self-study, and project work to be done in your own time.
 On average, participating in the Bachelor Honours programme will cost you about 12 hours a week.

 There are no additional costs for participating in the Honours programme.
-Books and other materials needed for the lectures will be provided by the Honours Office.
+Books and other materials needed for the lectures will be provided to you by the Honours Office.

 We advise you to join our programme in the first year of your study.
 During the Honours programme, you will get into contact with a lot of other different studies and directions, which can help you shape your academic career.
 Furthermore, if you start in the first year of your Bachelor, you will be finished in your second year, meaning that you will leave the third year more open for minors abroad and your graduation (see also “Is it possible to go abroad?”).

 In general, we do not expect any specific background knowledge.
 You will learn everything you need during your time within the track.
-We do expect students to have a minimum English level of B2 (i.e. being able to express yourself and discuss well in English in both written and oral form).
+We do expect students to have a minimum English level of C1 (i.e. the ability to express yourself and hold scientific/topic specific discussions in English, both in written and oral form) at the moment of enrollment.
+Your adherence to this minimum language requirement may be evaluated during a selection interview.

 For the Mathematics track, we strongly recommend students to only participate when they have a strong mathematical background.
 Here, it suffices if your study follows the UT general engineering mathematic line and your grades for these courses are of sufficient level.

-Yes, it is possible to switch between tracks.
+It is possible to switch between Bachelor Honours tracks.
 Normally this occurs after having completed 10 ECs of the programme such that the switching moment, takes place in the summer holiday.
-If you want to switch, you need permission from both tracks and you have to consult the Honours Office.
+If you want to switch, you need permission from the coordinators of both tracks; please consult the Honours Office to assist you in arranging this switch as early as possible.

-• What happens to my ECs if I am not able to finish the complete Honours programme?
+This answers my question.Thank you for your feedback - What happens to my completed Honours ECs if I am not able to finish the complete Honours programme?

-We strive to keep Honours education on-campus.
+Honours education takes place on-campus.
 As we are a very small and personal programme, we are very eager to keep providing in-person lectures whenever possible.
-For special situations and events, we sometimes facilitate blended or hybrid education, allowing students and guests to join online.
+For special situations and events, we can sometimes facilitate blended or hybrid education, allowing students and guests to join online.
+This is always in consultation by the teacher or coordinator of the track.

-It doesn't!
+The Honours programmes do not interfere with your regular studies.
 All Honours education is held outside of regular study hours (e.g. evening lectures).
-The Honours programme does require additional time investment from its students, but in our experience, students who are admitted to the programme will benefit strongly from the skills taught by
+The Honours programme does require additional time investment from its students, but in our experience, students who are admitted to the programme will benefit strongly from the programme rather than experience any hinder from it.

 Exceptions